Signatures of spin-triplet excitations in optical conductivity of valence bond solids: Optical conductivity in deformed Kagome lattice antiferromagnet Rb Cu SnF

 where

-All the other bonds in the unit cell are related by six-fold rotational symmetry {operation $C_6$} and can be generated by repeated application of $C_6$.
-We tabulate them in Table \ref{tab:L}. {The table also contains the coefficients $\{d_{ij,k}\}$ in (\ref{eq:I_ij}) for the bonds in the unit cell. }

-We can then calculate the optical conductivity using Eq. (\ref{eq:sigma2}) and the renormalized values of the exchange couplings as denoted in Eq. (\ref{eq:deformed_kagome_fitting_parameters}).
+All the other bonds in the unit cell are related by six-fold rotational symmetry operation $C_6$ and can be generated by repeated applications of $C_6$.
+We tabulate them in \ref{appen_table} (Table \ref{tab:L}) for completeness.
+We can then calculate the optical conductivity using Eq. (\ref{eq:sigma2}).
+We present below the results of the optical conductivity for the both cases: (i) with the bare coupling constants in Eq. (\ref{eq:deformed_kagome_parameters}) and (ii) with the renormalized coupling constants in Eq. (\ref{eq:deformed_kagome_fitting_parameters}).